 Noted Artist Joanie Sigal to Perform a Fall Concert in Downtown Clearwater at the Scientology Information Center

-Ms. Joanie Sigal performing at the May 26th Memorial Day Weekend concert at the Scientology Information Center.
-The Information Center is located in Downtown Clearwater and open daily 10am-10pm.
-All are welcome.

-CLEARWATER, FLORIDA, US, September 12, 2019 /EINPresswire.com/ -- With the official first day of fall landing on Monday, September 23rd, a little over 2 weeks away, Ms. Joanie Sigal will return to Downtown Clearwater to welcome the season in Broadway style with a musical concert on Sunday, September 29th.
-Ms. Sigal will perform at the Scientology Information Center at 500 Cleveland Street, Clearwater, Florida.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+12, 2019 (GLOBE NEWSWIRE) -- With the official first day of fall landing on Monday, September 23rd, a little over 2 weeks away, Ms. Joanie Sigal will return to Downtown Clearwater to welcome the season in Broadway style with a musical concert on Sunday, September 29th.

 Joanie delivered a stirring and inspiring musical tribute for those who’ve served with a Memorial Day Concert on May 26th 2019.
 This honored not only her own family’s extensive military background, but those in the armed forces all over the world.